marieblasi/wro2024-robotek/README.md

 ![prototype](https://github.com/user-attachments/assets/06523245-8f3e-4c9d-9fc8-b9322338aac1)

----
+> [!TIP]
-In order to choose the apropiate materials, we made a design and a table of components with all our options.
+> In order to choose the apropiate materials, we made a design and a table of components with all our options.
 Then, we selected the ones that seemed the most efficient to us.

----
 ![drawingPrototype](https://github.com/user-attachments/assets/8cda5ee6-cf6c-44be-bf7e-c29f5a3abca0)
 ![materialsSchemes](https://github.com/user-attachments/assets/58097104-9be4-432f-a44f-7228804fc0a0)